ShikharPOneHash/One-Outline/README.md

 ## Contributing

-Outline is built and maintained by a small team – we'd love your help to fix bugs and add features!
+One-Outline is built and maintained by a small team – we'd love your help to fix bugs and add features!

 Before submitting a pull request _please_ discuss with the core team by creating or commenting in an issue on [GitHub](https://www.github.com/outline/outline/issues) – we'd also love to hear from you in the [discussions](https://www.github.com/outline/outline/discussions).
 This way we can ensure that an approach is agreed on before code is written.
 This will result in a much higher liklihood of your code being accepted.